wetryingtodorock/getblock-docs/en/rpc-service/ton/json-rpc/ton_getAddressInformation.md

 ---
-title: ton:/getAddressInformation \[GET\]
+title: /getAddressInformation - The Open Network (TON)
-description: Get basic information about the address balance, code, data,last_transaction_id.
+description: Example code for the /getAddressInformation json-rpc method. Сomplete guide on how to use /getAddressInformation json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters